WasmEdge/WasmEdge/docs/book/en/src/extend/build.md

 2. `wasmedgec` is the ahead-of-time `WASM` compiler.
    - `wasmedgec` compiles a general `WASM` file into a `so` (shared object) file.
    - To disable building the ahead-of-time compiler only, you can set the CMake option `WASMEDGE_BUILD_AOT_RUNTIME` to `OFF`.
-3. `libwasmedge_c.so` is the WasmEdge C API shared library.
+3. `libwasmedge.so` is the WasmEdge C API shared library.
-   - `libwasmedge_c.so` provides the C API for the ahead-of-time compiler and the WASM runtime.
+   - `libwasmedge.so` provides the C API for the ahead-of-time compiler and the WASM runtime.
    - The APIs related to the ahead-of-time compiler will always fail if the CMake option `WASMEDGE_BUILD_AOT_RUNTIME` is set as `OFF`.
    - To disable building just the shared library, you can set the CMake option `WASMEDGE_BUILD_SHARED_LIB` to `OFF`.
 4. `ssvm-qitc` is for AI applications and supports the ONNC runtime for AI models in the ONNX format.